duneroadrunner/SaferCPlusPlus/README.md

 Pointer Type | Time
 ------------ | ----
 native pointer: | 0.0100006 seconds.
-mse::TRelaxedRegisteredPointer unchecked: | 0.0130008 seconds.
+mse::TCRegisteredPointer unchecked: | 0.0130008 seconds.
-mse::TRelaxedRegisteredPointer (checked): | 0.016001 seconds.
+mse::TCRegisteredPointer (checked): | 0.016001 seconds.
 std::weak_ptr: | 0.17701 seconds.

 The interesting thing here is that checking for nullptr seems to have gotten a lot slower between msvc2013 and msvc2015.
 But anyway, my guess is that pointer dereferencing is such a fast operation (std::weak_ptr aside) that outside of critical inner loops, the overhead of checking for nullptr would generally be probably pretty modest.

-Also note that [`mse::TRefCountingNotNullPointer<>`](#trefcountingnotnullpointer) and [`mse::TRefCountingFixedPointer<>`](#trefcountingfixedpointer) always point to a validly allocated object, so their dereferences don't need to be checked. `mse::TRegisteredPointer<>`'s safety mechanisms are not compatible with the techniques used by the benchmark to isolate dereferencing performance, but `mse::TRegisteredPointer<>`'s dereferencing performance would be expected to be essentially identical to that of `mse::TRelaxedRegisteredPointer<>`.
+Also note that [`mse::TRefCountingNotNullPointer<>`](#trefcountingnotnullpointer) and [`mse::TRefCountingFixedPointer<>`](#trefcountingfixedpointer) always point to a validly allocated object, so their dereferences don't need to be checked. `mse::TRegisteredPointer<>`'s safety mechanisms are not compatible with the techniques used by the benchmark to isolate dereferencing performance, but `mse::TRegisteredPointer<>`'s dereferencing performance would be expected to be essentially identical to that of `mse::TCRegisteredPointer<>`.
 By default, [scope pointers](#scope-pointers) have identical performance to native pointers.

 ### Reference counting pointers